kean/DFCache/README.md

 <a href="https://github.com/Carthage/Carthage"><img src="https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat"></a>
 </p>

-`DFCache` is an iOS and OS X library that provides composite in-memory and on-disk cache with LRU cleanup.
+`DFCache` provides composite in-memory and on-disk cache with LRU cleanup.
 It is implemented as a set of reusable classes and protocols with concise and extensible API.

 `DFCache` is not intended to be used as a `NSURLCache` alternative.
 If you use `Foundation` URL loading system you should use `NSURLCache` that supports well-defined caching specifications like [HTTP Caching](https://tools.ietf.org/html/rfc7234).